fredjoseph/cmder-powerline-prompt/README.md

 This is a custom configuration for [Cmder](http://cmder.net/).
 It mainly contains :
-- a custom prompt inspired by `agnoster` theme
+- a custom prompt inspired by the `agnoster` theme
-    - `admin` symbol on black backgound (optionnal - not displayed by default)
+    - `admin` symbol on black backgound (optional - not displayed by default)
-    - `user@hostname` on black backgound (optionnal - not displayed by default)
+    - `user@hostname` on black backgound (optional - not displayed by default)
     - `current directory path` on blue background
     - `git` folders on green background for clean repo and yellow for dirty
     - `npm` module name and version (black background)